Metaswitch/floki/docs/content/intro/feature-overview.md

 The host path to the mounted directory is forwarded into the `floki` container as an environment variable, `FLOKI_HOST_MOUNTDIR`.

+You can set where this directory is mounted in the container using the `mount` key in `floki.yaml`.

 ## SSH agent

 Sometimes it is useful to be able to pull dependencies for source code management servers for builds.
 To make this easier to do in an automated fashion, `floki` can forward and `ssh-agent` socket into the container, and expose its path through `SSH_AUTH_SOCK`.